 Initially manufactured as Glycine Observer, the 'Luftwaffe' ( German: Air Force ) dial mark was done for a retailer upon request with low numbers.
 These models were manufactured 1,000 pieces in 1998 and case the work horse movement ETA 2824.
 The onion crown, dial characters, lume and hands are defining this as 'flieger' type of watch.
 Very easy to read and a great wrist presence.42 mm w/out crown diameter.
 The Observer, has also see through case-back as well as solid case-back options.

-In its 70th anniversary, Glycine manufactured an Eugene Meylan automatic watch, tribute to vintage Glycine watches selection from 1931.
+In 2001 Glycine manufactured an Eugene Meylan automatic watch, tribute to its first automatic invention EMSA Automatic from 1931.
 It was manufactured on 26 Oct 2001 only 500 pieces.
 Powered by ETA 2895 movement.

 Glycine Airman SST 06 powered by ETA 2893 manufactured on 1 Aug 2005, 600 pieces only.
 This one has the closest resemblance to the original SSTs manufactured back in 1967.

-Some more Glycine models, teasers here as eye candy for your viewing pleasure.
+Some more Glycine models, eye candy for your viewing pleasure.